-Committee to object to the adoption, amendment, or repeal of a rule is inadmissible in court to prove the validity of the rule.35 Note: The Speaker of the House and the President of the Senate are ex officio members of the Committee for the purpose of breaking a tie vote on a question before the Committee involving an objection to an administrative rule.36
+Under MAPA, the Committee may object to agency rules.
+One process is referred to as an informal objection and the other process if referred to as a formal objection.
+Failure of the Committee to object to the adoption, amendment, or repeal of a rule is inadmissible in court to prove the validity of the rule.
+The Speaker of the House and the President of the Senate are ex officio members of the Committee for the purpose of breaking a tie vote on a question before the Committee involving an objection to an administrative rule.